vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

   - software interrupt (SWI) instructions, can be used to make a call to an operating system
   - Prefetch Abort, an instruction fetch memory abort
   - Data Abort, a data access memory abort
-  - IRQ, normal interrupt
+  - IRQ, Interrupt request
-  - FIQ, fast interrupt.
+  - FIQ, Fast interrupt request

 - **Exception Modes and Banked Registers**:
   - Standard Registers and Exceptions: When an exception occurs, standard registers are replaced with registers specific to the exception mode.